the-this-pointer/glcd-font-calculator/ReadMe.md

 It is under HEAVY development for now, but you can use it for creating/editing characters.

+#### Usage

+**Remember!
+At this time you can edit or create a new character, but you can't import any character from any font file!
+Importing from font file is planned for future**

 Keep in mind that if you plan to work on a font with different dimensions, you should edit these three lines in the code:

 ``` c